Visiting Matlock in Derbyshire

 Restaurants in Matlock

 If you want a break from cooking, there are a good range of bars and restaurants in Matlock, including Thai, Indian, Italian, traditional, tapas and fine dining.
-The list below are all within a few minutes walk from Derwent House:
+The list below is all within a few minutes’ walk from Derwent House:

 |Maazi Indian Restaurant||25 Causeway Lane, Matlock, DE4 3AR|